Microsoft Entra B2B collaboration invitation redemption

 There are some cases where the invitation email is recommended over a direct link.
 If these special cases are important to your organization, we recommend that you invite users by using methods that still send the invitation email:

 - Sometimes the invited user object may not have an email address because of a conflict with a contact object (for example, an Outlook contact object).
-In this case, the user must click the redemption URL in the invitation email.
+In this case, the user must select the redemption URL in the invitation email.

-Redemption through the invitation email
+Redemption process through the invitation email

 When you add a guest user to your directory by using the Azure portal, an invitation email is sent to the guest in the process.
 You can also choose to send invitation emails when you’re using PowerShell to add guest users to your directory.
 Here’s a description of the guest’s experience when they redeem the link in the email.